CorWatts/fasterscale/README.md

 #### Lesser needs
 * ~~Make it a lot easier to install locally in a development environment~~
 * the UI needs tons of work.
-Pretty darn ugly right now
+Pretty darn ugly right now in [issue #43](https://github.com/CorWatts/fasterscale/issues/43)

 #### 10000" view
 * MOBILE APP